45th Infantry Division (France): 1918

 26 January – 29 March : moved to the front line, occupied the sector towards Courcy, Marne and Bétheny.

 29 March – 28 April : withdrew from the front line, was transported by trucks to the Vendeuil region.
 Engaged on 5 April in the Battle of the Avre (Second Battle of Picardy).
 Contributed to stopping the German offensive during violent fighting between Grivesnes and the west of Montdidier.

 28 April – 20 May : withdrew from the front line, moved to Nivillers; from 30 April, transported by rail to Épernay; rest and refresher training in the vicinity of Tours-sur-Marne, then from 17 May moved to Ville-en-Tardenois.

 20 May – 2 June : moved to the Saint-Thierry massif, the next day, 21 May, occupied a sector towards Courcy and Loivre.
 From 27 May, engaged in the Third Battle of the Aisne (with the British IX Corps).
 Put up resistance on the Vesle, then southwest of Reims, towards Rosnay, Marne and Ormes, Marne.

 2 June – 6 August : withdrew from the front line to Mareuil-sur-Ay; rest.
 On 4 July, occupied a sector between Prunay and the Fort de la Pompelle.
 Engaged on 15 July in the Fourth Battle of Champagne.
 Resistance to the German shock.
 2 August, bypass movement; engaged towards Rosnay and Gueux, Marne in the Second Battle of the Marne.

 6 August – 8 September : occupied a sector on the Vesle, towards Muizon and to the east.

 8–20 September : withdrew from the front line, moved to Arcis-le-Ponsart; then occupied a sector between the west of Romain, Marne and the south of Glennes.
 From 16 September, engaged between the Vesle and the Aisne in the push towards the Hindenburg position.
 Fighting moved towards Glennes and 14 September towards l'arbre de Romain.

-20 September – 8 October : organization of the positions conquered north of the Vesle between the west of Romain and the south of Glennes.
+20 September – 8 October : organisation of the positions conquered north of the Vesle between the west of Romain and the south of Glennes.
 On 27 September, front extended to the left as far as the north-east of Baslieux-lès-Fismes.

 8 October – 5 November: withdrew from the front line, movement towards Muizon.
 From 10 October, occupied a sector on the Suippe, towards Burgundy; then progressed towards the region of Saint-Germainmont, Le Thour (Battle of the Serre).
 Organization in this region of a reduced sector on the left, 24 October to the north of Saint-Germainmont.

 5–11 November : withdrew from the front line to Condé-en-Brie; rest.